You've successfully copied this link.

 By Juwai, 13 June 2019

-There has been a dramatic surge in Chinese demand for Japanese residential property over the 12 months.
+There has been a dramatic surge in Chinese demand for Japanese residential property over the past 12 months.
 And you might be surprised by who is doing the buying.

 After years of fluctuating within a relatively narrow band for several years, Chinese buying enquiries for Japanese real estate soared in the third quarter of 2018.
 Growth reached more than 1000% in the first quarter, compared to the same period in 2018.